learnf5/NLB34/lab_info.md

 The **Backend Server** is an Ubuntu Linux system with Docker installed to host 3 Containers configured with NGINX Web Server services.
 NGINX serves HTTP (.htm or .html) and PHP (.php) depending on the filename extension.
 Additionally, the Backend server provides Telnet service on port 23.
-The configuration of these 3 NGINX containers is not the focus of this course, for the IP addresses 172.16.20.161, 162, and 163.
+The configuration of these 3 NGINX containers is not the focus of this course for the IP addresses 172.16.20.161, 162, and 163.